Downsizing your home | What to expect - NAB

 Pros and cons of downsizing

 Downsizing can make your next move easier, but it also comes with trade-offs.
-Understanding both sides helps you decide if it is the right step for your situation.
+Understanding both sides helps you decide if it’s the right step for your situation.

 Borrowing power

-Your borrowing power may change after downsizing, even if your income stays the same.
-Lenders reassess your living expenses, existing debts and overall financial position when you apply for a new loan.
-Lower housing costs can help, but interest rates and other commitments still matter.
-Estimating what you can reasonably afford using the borrowing power calculator can help you plan with confidence.
+Your borrowing power may change after downsizing, even if your income stays the same, because lenders reassess expenses, debts and your overall position when you apply for a new loan.
+Using a borrowing power calculator can help you estimate what you may be able to afford before you commit to a purchase.

 Loan features